 - Registration is online and mandatory.
 In-person registration is not available.

-- Prior to registering, participants will need a current Michigan fishing license.
+- Prior to registering, participants will need a current Michigan fishing license (unless under the age of 17; however purchasing a voluntary youth fishing license is encouraged).

 - If you plan to purchase a daily fishing license to participate in this event, you can purchase a Michigan fishing license in advance (you set the date/time for the license to start)